-The Mineral Resources estimate for Separation Rapids was updated in Q1 2018.
-The main objectives of this work were to distinguish the lepidolite rich portion of the deposit from that where lithium is hosted largely in petalite and incorporate the data from results of the 2017 drill program into an updated resource block model.
+The Mineral Resources estimate for Separation Rapids was updated during the Quarter.
+The main objectives of this work were to distinguish the lepidolite rich portions of the deposit from that where lithium is hosted largely in petalite and incorporate the data from results of the 2017 drill program into an updated resource block model.
+Results from 74 historic diamond drill holes totalling 11,644 metres were used to create a 3-D model of the host pegmatite.
 The new estimate has total Measured and Indicated Resources of 8.12 million tonnes at a grade of 1.37% Li2O at a 0.6% Li2O cutoff grade.
 In addition, the Deposit includes an estimated Inferred Resource of 1.20 million tonnes at 1.33% Li2O.
 Within this total resource, the estimated resource for the lepidolite rich Measured and Indicated portion of the deposit is 1.85 million tonnes at 1.38% Li2O.
 This represents 23% of the total tonnage of Measured and Indicated Resources at virtually the same Li2O grade as the petalite rich portion of the deposit.
-Although there is no material change in the overall tonnage of the resource, the drilling enabled improved delineation of the deposit, it now includes a grade and tonnage estimate for the lepidolite + petalite pegmatite and the more detailed geological modeling resulted in an overall grade increase.
+Although there is no material change in the overall tonnage and grade of the updated lithium resource, the drilling enabled improved delineation of the lithium mineralogical zoning in the deposit.
 The estimate of the feldspar content of these resources has not changed and remains, as reported in the previous resource estimate, at 39% feldspar.

-The Deposit is hosted within a large, highly-evolved pegmatite body of the rare petalite sub-type, similar to the "Tanco" pegmatite: a rare metals producer located 60 km to the west at Bernic Lake, Manitoba.
+The Deposit is hosted within a large, highly-evolved "LCT" type pegmatite body of the rare petalite sub-type, similar to the "Tanco" pegmatite: a rare metals producer located 60 km to the west at Bernic Lake, Manitoba.
 The Separation Rapids pegmatite forms a vertically-dipping body varying in thickness up to 70 metres and is traceable for approximately 1.5 km along strike.
-Unlike the Tanco pegmatite, it is highly deformed and was essentially flattened and stretched into its present sub-vertical orientation.
-The Deposit exhibits typical mineralogical zoning characteristics seen in other highly evolved rare metal pegmatites like Tanco, such as well-developed wall zones and a petalite-rich intermediate zone.
+Unlike the Tanco pegmatite, it is highly deformed and was essentially flattened and stretched into its present subvertical orientation.
+The Deposit exhibits typical mineralogical zoning characteristics seen in other highly evolved rare metal pegmatites like Tanco, such as well-developed wall zones and a petaliterich intermediate zone.
 Exploration potential exists to discover additional mineralogical sub-zones typical for such pegmatites enriched in other rare metals, notably tantalum and cesium.
 The Deposit has been partially delineated by exploration drilling over 500 metres of strike length to a depth of 260 metres, and is open for expansion.